oracle-livelabs/analytics-ai/oci-artificial-intelligence/vision-space/1-analyze-vision/1-analyze-vision.md

     ![Navigate to AI Vision](./images/navigate-to-ai-vision-menu.png " ")

 1. To use Document AI, select **Document AI** on the left navigation menu.
-You might see a *404 error* because your using a compartment you don't have access to.
+You might see a *404 error* because you're using a compartment you don't have access to.
 Under *Model Scope*, set your *Compartment* to the one assigned with your sandbox registration.
+You will find it under *livelab (root)* > *LiveLabs*

     ![Select Vision compartment](./images/document-ai-compartment.png " ")